 Java SE 8 has two kinds of annotations: "declaration annotations" and "type annotations".
 Declaration annotations can be written only on method formal parameters and the declarations of packages, classes, methods, fields, and local variables.
 Type annotations can be written on any use of a type, and on type parameter declarations.
-Type annotations must be meta-annotated with ElementType.TYPE_USE and/or ElementType.TYPE_PARAMETER.
+Type annotations must be meta-annotated with ElementType.TYPE\USE and/or ElementType.TYPE\PARAMETER.
 These meta-annotations are described in more detail in the JSR 308 specification [Ern13].

-The previous rules have used two productions for annotation uses in an annotation file: decl-annotation and type-annotation.
-The decl-annotation and type-annotation productions use the same syntax to specify an annotation.
+The previous rules have used two productions for annotation uses in an annotation file: decl-annotation and type-annotation productions use the same syntax to specify an annotation.
 These two different rules exist only to show which type of annotation is valid in a given location.
 A declaration annotation must be used where the decl-annotation production is used and a type annotation must be used where the type-annotation production is used.